-League Football Education wants more for learners than successful achievement of their Futsal Study Programmes, we want to create successful people.
+League Football Education wants more for learners than successful achievement of their Community Trust Study Programmes, we want to create successful people.

 LFE recognise that there are a number of pathways learners want to take post-study programme and we want to ensure that all possible information is made available.
-In order to do this LFE has invested in the online tool U-Explore.
-This houses up to date information as well as video testimonials on all major employment sectors with over 1500 job roles and requirements explained.
+In order to do this, LFE has invested in the online tool Start, which has replaced U-Explore.
+This houses up to date information, as well as video testimonials, on all major employment sectors, with an extensive range of job roles and requirements explained.

 Click here to get a taste of what is on offer at this excellent resource.